 - Check the catalog to ensure a submitted title is not already in the collection.

-4. If the title is already owned by the library, return the card to the departmental liaison.
+- If the title is already owned by the library, inform the departmental liaison.

 - If a department exceeds its budgeted amount, request that they prioritize the orders based on the needs of all faculty.

 - Keep a record (in Excel preferably) of all titles ordered.